hpe-storage/scod/docs/csi_driver/operations.md

 Visit the [Deployment section](deployment.md#upstream_kubernetes_and_others) for instructions on how to apply the `HPECSIDriver` resource.

 !!! tip "Good to Know"
     It's recommended to run the CSI driver with the bundled images and only apply changes when instructed by HPE.
-Customers may replace mages as they desire but may need to revert installations when engaging with HPE support.
+Customers may replace images as they desire but may need to revert installations when engaging with HPE support.